Enjoy safe and reliable international money transfers worldwide with TransferWise.

-Using the mid-market exchange rate enables Transferwise to offer great rates to its customers.
+Transferwise offers an affordable, reliable and transparent money transfer service offering reasonable fees on transfers at the mid-market exchange rate.
 It’s quick and easy to transfer money, and the whole process is designed to be as user-friendly as possible.

 Your money should arrive to your nominated recipient within one to four business days.

 In 2011, Taavet Hinrikus and Kristo Käärmann were two Estonian expats living in London.
 Though he lived in London, Taavet was getting paid in Euros for work he’d done in Estonia.
 Meanwhile, Kristo lived in London but had a mortgage in Euros back in Estonia.
 Frustrated by hidden bank fees and fluctuating global currencies, the two friends devised a scheme to transfer funds overseas without losing any of their money and from this endeavor TransferWise was born.